kumarsjr/edge-ai-suites-smartnvr/metro-ai-suite/smart-nvr/docs/user-guide/scenescape-integration.md

 ![Frigate Selected Interface](_images/Scenescape_enabled_frigate.png)

-When Scenescape is enabled but frigate source is selected(Currently frigate object detection is disabled in this mode):
+When Scenescape is enabled but frigate source is selected:
+- Currently frigate object detection is disabled in this mode
 - Source dropdown still shows both **"frigate"** and **"scenescape"** options
 - **Count** field is automatically hidden (not applicable for frigate)
 - Standard frigate rule configuration with detection labels